ONE 160: Background

-The event will be broadcast live on YouTube (only Thailand, United States and Canada) and Pay-Per-View on Watch ONE.

-A ONE Lightweight World Championship rematch between current champion Ok Rae Yoon and former champion (also 2019 ONE Lightweight World Grand Prix Champion) Christian Lee headlined the event.
+A ONE Lightweight World Championship rematch between current champion Ok Rae-yoon and former champion (also 2019 ONE Lightweight World Grand Prix Champion) Christian Lee headlined the event.
 The pairing previously met at ONE: Revolution in September 2021 where Ok defeated Lee by unanimous decision.

 A ONE Featherweight World Championship bout between current champion Thanh Le and Tang Kai at the co-main event.

 The event featured a semi-final of the ONE Flyweight Muay Thai World Grand Prix Tournament between Superlek Kiatmoo9 and former ONE Flyweight Muay Thai World Championship challenger Walter Goncalves.
 The winner will advance to the World Grand Prix Tournament final.
 However, the bout was pushed back to ONE on Prime Video: Moraes vs. Johnson 2 for to compete together in tournaments.

 A Welterweight bout between former ONE Welterweight World Champion Zebaztian Kadestam and former ONE Lightweight World Championship challenger Iuri Lapicus was expected to take place at the event.
 However, on August 10, it was announced that the bout will be moved to ONE on Prime Video 1: Moraes vs. Johnson 2.

 A lightweight submission grappling bout between Valdir Rodrigues and Renato Canuto was expected to take place at the event.
 However, Rodrigues withdraw due to undisclosed reason and was replaced by Tommy Langaker.